Wichtiger Hinweis

 FAQs - Answers to important questions

-Good news for all electricity and natural gas customers of Erlanger Stadtwerke: electricity and natural gas prices will remain stable for the time being.
+Current information for all electricity and natural gas customers of Erlanger Stadtwerke (ESTW): electricity and natural gas prices will remain stable and are expected to remain so until the end of 2026.
 For a family of three with an annual electricity consumption of 3,000 kilowatt hours (kWh), the total costs for ESTW green electricity with the ok-power seal will therefore remain at around 1,087 euros in 2026.
-This includes
+This includes:

 - approx. 22 percent for the regulated grid fees